root-project/web/manual/histograms/index.md

 _**Example**_

-There is histogram, represented as a [TH1](https://root.cern/doc/master/classTH1.html) type object.
+There is histogram, represented as a {% include ref class="TH1" %} type object.
 Now a `ROOT:Fit::BinData` object is created and filled.

 {% highlight C++ %}
    ROOT::Fit::DataOptions opt;